mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/widgets.md

 # Writing your own widgets

-To create a Widget you need at least three files - a php file containing the class, a template file of the same name and a config file called //_config.php// (if you dont need any config options for the widget to work then you can make it blank).
+To create a Widget you need at least three files - a php file containing the class, a template file of the same name and a config file called *_config.php* (if you dont need any config options for the widget to work then you can make it blank).
 Each widget should be in its own folder like widgets_widgetName/

-After installing or creating a new widget, **make sure to run db/build?flush=1** at the end of the URL, //before// attempting to use it.
+After installing or creating a new widget, **make sure to run db/build?flush=1** at the end of the URL, *before* attempting to use it.

 The class should extend the Widget class, and must specify three static variables - $title, the title that will appear in the rendered widget (eg Photos), $cmsTitle, a more descriptive title that will appear in the cms editor (eg Flickr Photos), and $description, a short description that will appear in the cms editor (eg This widget shows photos from Flickr).
 The class may also specify functions to be used in the template like a page type can.